Pier 58

 For information about this transformative construction project, visit the Waterfront Seattle Program.

 The playground design also invites learning about local marine life.
-Seating will be available on the edges and throughout the area so parents and guardians can relax and watch their kids play safely.
+Seating is available on the edges and throughout the area so parents and guardians can relax and watch their kids play.

 Old Pier 58 Removal